UPDATE: This article was originally posted on September 16, 2019. It has been updated with new information and tips below.

 Who will interview you?

-Will the interviewer have read my application?
+Will the interviewer have read your application?

 The Kellogg interview is blind, meaning the interviewer will only have access to your CV.
+This means the focus will be on your professional experience, leadership qualities, and how well you communicate your fit with the school.

-How long will the Kellogg interview last?
+How long is the Kellogg MBA interview?

-45-60 minutes.
+45-60 minutes

 Who is Kellogg looking for?